gitan12/Predicting_Insurance_Premium/README.md

 We utilize a histogram to illustrate the distribution of premiums within our dataset.
 This visualization offers insights into how premiums are distributed across different ranges.
 This understanding of premium distribution is crucial for analyzing the variability and trends within the dataset, facilitating informed decision-making in subsequent stages of our analysis.

 #### 3. Relationship Between Age and Premium
-We create a scatter plot to visualize the relationship between age and premium.

 ```python
 plt.figure(figsize=(8, 5))